pdl-lex/pdl-api/README.md

 Clone the project, navigate to adl-api/ and run `uv sync`.
 To start the development server, run `uv run fastapi dev`.

-It is **strongly recommended** to configure your code editor handle formatting and linting (cf. the Code Quality section below).
-For example, to configure VS Code, install the [Ruff][ruffext] extension and add the following contents to your .vscode/settings.json:
+It is **strongly recommended** to configure your code editor to handle formatting and linting (cf. the Code Quality section below).
+For example, to set up VS Code, install the [Ruff][ruffext] extension and add the following contents to your .vscode/settings.json:

 ```json